Anil1111/Academic-Projects-Tutorials/XNotes/VSCode.md

 36. `Select keyword + F2` to rename the function; press `enter` / `Shift + Enter` to priview the chages before accepting the change; do it twice for entering the update
 37. `Ctrl + Shift + M` to open the problems tab
 38. Select the lines you wish to enclose with HTML then`Ctrl + Shift + P` and type `wrap` and then enter the `html tag`
+39. `Ctrl + K  and Ctrl + -` Collapses all files on the Explorer window

 ## Shortcut from Integrated Terminal